Nissan Teana

 The Nissan Teana (日産・ティアナ, Nissan Tiana) is a mid-size sedan produced by Japanese automobile manufacturer Nissan.
 It was exported as the Nissan Maxima and Nissan Cefiro to certain markets.
 It replaces the Nissan Bluebird, Laurel and Cefiro.
 It shares a platform with the Nissan Maxima and Nissan Altima which are sold in North America, as well as the Japanese market Presage minivan.
 The Teana has been available in East Asia, Russia, Ukraine, South Asia, Southeast Asia, Australia, New Zealand, Latin America and the Caribbean.

 As of 2007 the Teana shares its platform with its French cousin, the Renault Laguna and Renault Latitude in most of Europe, the Middle East and Africa, and in Southeast Asia as the Renault Samsung SM5.

 With the introduction of the Teana, Nissan continued the J lineage for the model codes (J31 and J32) from the Nissan Maxima (J30).
 Starting with the introduction of the third generation in 2013, the Teana became a badge engineered version of the North American Altima.
-The Teana nameplate was retired in 2020, being replaced by the L34 Altima or discontinued without any successor in some markets.
+The Teana nameplate was temporarily retired in 2020, being replaced by the L34 Altima or discontinued without any successor in some markets.
+The nameplate returned in 2025 for the Chinese market.

 The name "Teana" is from that of a small village in Italy, sharing a naming influence for the Nissan Murano which was released in the same era, which was named after another city in Italy.

 First generation (J31; 2003)

 The J31 series Teana was first introduced in February 2003 to the Japanese market as a sedan companion to the Murano with both vehicles exclusive to Japanese Nissan dealerships called Nissan Red Stage.
 It replaced the Bluebird and Cefiro in Japan, along with the Laurel.
 It was considered one level below the Skyline.
-The car was introduced with an optionally available internet-based, telematics and GPS navigation system called CarWings to Japanese drivers only.
+The Teana was designed around a cosseting, homelike interior with colours and materials inspired by interior design rather than the technological style used in most cars at the time.
+It was introduced with an optionally available internet-based, telematics and GPS navigation system called CarWings to Japanese drivers only.

 The J31 Teana follows the same chassis number pattern as the Maxima (J30).
+In most of the world, the Teana was Nissan's largest front-wheel drive sedan, while the Skyline and Fuga are built on rear-wheel drive platforms.

-Despite being largely unrelated to its longrunning Cefiro line, Nissan marketed the Teana using the Cefiro nameplate in Hong Kong, Singapore, Mauritius, Brunei, Sri Lanka, Nepal, Latin America and Caribbean while it was sold under the name of Teana in Japan, Thailand, Philippines, India, Taiwan, Malaysia, Indonesia and China.
+Despite being largely unrelated to the long running Cefiro line, Nissan marketed the Teana using the Cefiro nameplate in Hong Kong, Singapore, Mauritius, Brunei, Sri Lanka, Nepal, Latin America, and the Caribbean while it was sold under the name of Teana in Japan, Thailand, Philippines, India, Taiwan, Malaysia, Indonesia and Mainland China.
 The car was marketed as the Maxima in Australia and New Zealand.

-In most of the world, the Teana was Nissan's largest front-wheel drive sedan, while the Skyline and Fuga are rear-wheel drive, with optional all-wheel drive.

 It was introduced a month later to other Asian markets like Singapore.
 In 2004 the car arrived on European shores, replacing the Maxima QX.